 - Maintain copies of appraisal reports which appear on the log in accordance with the Record Keeping section of the Ethics Rule of USPAP.
 Since OREA will examine work samples when a Trainee wishes to upgrade his or her license, all appraisals on the log must be available for review; and - Maintain an appraisal log.
 A separate log must be maintained for each supervising appraiser.
-The log must contain, at a minimum, the following information for each appraisal: - Category of experience; - Address or other description of the property appraised; - Type of property (single family residential, 2-4 units, other residential, commercial, industrial, land or other); - Date of appraisal report; - Number of hours spent performing the appraisal; - Name of client for whom the appraisal was prepared; and - Type of report (form or narrative).
+The log must contain, at a minimum, the following information for each appraisal: - Category of experience; - Address or other description of the property appraised; - Type of property (single family residential, 2-4 units, other residential, commercial, industrial, land or other); - Complex assignment (for AR applicants only); - Description of work performed by applicant (discuss applicant's scope of work in the assignment);